This 10,000-word guide will help you convert your Pinterest personal account to business and to set it up to skyrocket your traffic.

 I went through several Pinterest manuals and courses and I can tell you that many of them show off with the hundreds of thousands of page views per month they get.
 However they do a terrible job of actually explaining what you need to do in order to get the same results.

-I recommend that you check out the Billionaire Blog Pinterest Course.
+I recommend that you check out Pinterest Ninja, an affordable e-book.

 Pinfinite = Pinterest + Infinite.